e-e-e/bookcovers/README.md

 Performs a combined search of _Amazon_, _Google Books_ and _Open Library_ to find thumbnails corresponding to isbn numbers.

+_Book-covers_ is node library and cli tool.
+It currently does not work in browser environments.

 ## Install

 ```